 Closed on these University Holidays:

-Independence Day, Labor Day, Thanksgiving Day, December 24 thru January 2, and Cesar Chavez Holiday
+Independence Day, Labor Day, Thanksgiving Day, December 24 through January 3, and

 Open on these University Holidays:

-Veteran's Day, Day after Thanksgiving, Martin Luther King, Jr., President's Day, and Memorial Day
+Veteran's Day, Day after Thanksgiving, Martin Luther King, Jr., President's Day, Cesar Chavez Holiday, and Memorial Day

 ROOM USE DURING EVENINGS AND ON WEEKENDS